marcoromanelli-github/docs/jobs/submitting-jobs.md

 --mail-user=your_email@example.com
 ```

-This configuration sends an email to the specified address at the start, completion, and failure of the job.
+This configuration sends an Email to the specified address at the start, completion, and failure of the job.

 ### Interactive Job Submission